A lot of my mama friends have started to potty train their kids, but I was in no rush. However once she showed interest I knew it was time to start.

 However finding 3 consecutive days was really hard!
-With our social group of mamas and all the Jewish holidays it was challenging to find the time.
+Between our commitments and all the Jewish holidays it was challeng to find the time.

-Hubby and I finally sat together with our calendar and picked 3 days where we didn’t have any commitments, could stay home and really focus on nothing but potty training.
+Hubby and I finally sat together with our calendars and picked 3 days where we didn’t have any commitments, could stay home and really focus on nothing but potty training.

 I’m happy to report that by the 3rd day we had a VERY successful potty training experience!